 This form is to used by prescribers (Doctors, Nurse Practitioners etc) to enable hospice community nurses and aged residential care nurses authority to administer medications already dispensed to patients.
 To download the most recent Community medication authority click on the link in the resources section.

-Lake Taupō Hospice has a visiting palliative medicine specialist service for face to face consults at an outpatient clinic service, held at Lake Taupō Hospice or in the patients own home, once a month.
+Lake Taupō Hospice has a visiting palliative medicine specialist service for face-to-face consults at an outpatient clinic service, held at Lake Taupō Hospital or in the patients own home, once a month.

 A Palliative Medicine Specialist is available for advice 24/7 via the Waikato Hospital switchboard on 07 839 8899 ask for the Palliative Specialist on duty/call.